Campus Improvement Plan

 Problem Statements Identifying Demographics Needs

-Problem Statement 2: Business and financial pathways continue to have a certain demographic of students compared to the demographics of students who follow the technical and trade pathways provided by our CTE department.
-Root Cause: Lack of exposure towards both demographic groups continue to lead to the repetitive choices of our students in those particular pathways.
-All students are not aware of the requirements needed to pursue each pathway and in many cases, they are not exposed to those opportunities.
-This continues to promote a feeling of an inadequate placement should either group of students pursue an alternative.
+Root Cause: Lack of exposure continues to lead to the repetitive choices of our student groups in those particular pathways.
+Not all students are aware of the requirements needed to pursue each pathway, and in many cases, they are not exposed to those opportunities.
+This continues to promote a feeling of inadequate placement should either group of students pursue an alternative.

 Student Achievement